broweaver/vgsbox/README.md

 This is a sandbox application created to play around with different technologies

-Docker config for backend with Apache/PHP/MySQL
+Docker config for backend with Apache/PHP/MySQL and Lumen